How to Reverse Adrenal FatigueJun 28, 2022

 Interviewer: So one of the things I really like about your work is that you're integrating these different pieces, because I think what can happen is people can see one piece of the jigsaw and sort of see everything through the lens of that piece.
 And we've been talking about some of the psycho-emotional pieces and I'm sure we'll come back to that, but I just wanted to touch a bit more on some of the physical impacts of how emotional stress is affecting fatigue.
 So one area of that is, for example, the relationship between our mind and our emotions and our liver.
 So could you say a bit about how that relationship works?

 Dr. Ameet: So the liver is my favorite organ, it's the seed of the health, it's called the master organ in Chinese medicine, it controls everything from vitamin storage, blood sugar regulation alongside with the pancreas, cholesterol metabolism, you name it.

-Now in holistic medicine this is a big thing called leaky gut syndrome where basically your intestines have a nice lining, it's a tube with a lining, it kept healthy by good bacteria and good food.
+Now in holistic medicine this is a big thing called leaky gut syndrome (how to heal leaky gut in 2 weeks) where basically your intestines have a nice lining, it's a tube with a lining, it kept healthy by good bacteria and good food.
 Over time with antibiotic use, poor diet, etcetera, the good bacteria get killed off, this lining gets damaged, we get holes in the intestine.
 With that toxins leak into the bloodstream causing inflammation everywhere in the body, leading cause for asthma, eczema, arthritis, a lot of problems.

 Now all this inflammation from the gut and from the system that creates more toxins in your body and that goes to the liver and your liver also gets inflamed from chronic inflammation.
 And your liver is inundated with toxins from fumes that we breathe in, from pesticides in our foods, from the drugs and medications we're taking, that excessive alcohol, etcetera.
 The liver is pounded on a daily basis.